Bell's mania: Other preventative measures

 The urgency and medical severity of the condition needs to be given impetus in terms of handling patients with Bell's mania.
 Due to the homologous nature of this syndrome with malignant hyperthermia (MH) and neuroleptic malignant syndrome (NMS), dantrolene is also a probable treatment route owing to its swift acidosis correction.
 Although more research is needed in correspondence to the cause and consequences of this disease, the significance of the behavioral and physical symptoms need to be given importance to provide medical institutions as well the constabulary the necessary information to respond to Bell's mania appropriately.

 Epidemiology

 The first case of Bell's mania was observed by medical examiners during the cocaine epidemic in countries like the United States of America and Canada with some other cases being related to police brutality and restraint.
 The term Bell's mania was first coined to describe the clinical condition with a 75% mortality rate.
-The prevalence of this condition ranges from 15% to 25% in the society, and is not an infrequent occurrence.
+The prevalence of this condition ranges from 15% to 25% in Bipolar 1 patients, and is not an infrequent occurrence.